If you’re chasing unique small towns in Athens, you must check out Marathon, Greece.

 How to Get to Marathon

-Marathon, Greece is about 42 km from the Athens Center.
-You can get there by KTEL bus in about 1′.35 minutes.
 However, the best and easiest option is to rent a car or take a guided tour with the expertise of local guides.

-When is the Best time to Go to Marathon?
+When is the Best time to go to Marathon?

 Marathon is a year-round destination.
-If you would like to combine it with a dive into the nearby sea then you should visit between May and October.
+If you would like to combine it with a dive into the nearby sea, then you should visit between May and October.

 Quiz for Marathon Greece: How Many Can You Find?